Walter Lippmann: Remarks about Franklin D. Roosevelt

-In 1932, Lippmann infamously dismissed future President Franklin D. Roosevelt's qualifications and demeanor, writing: "Franklin D. Roosevelt is no crusader.
+In 1932, Lippmann famously dismissed future President Franklin D. Roosevelt's qualifications and demeanor, writing: "Franklin D. Roosevelt is no crusader.
 He is no tribune of the people.
 He is no enemy of entrenched privilege.
 He is a pleasant man who, without any important qualifications for the office, would very much like to be President."
 Despite Roosevelt's later accomplishments, Lippmann stood by his words, saying: "That I will maintain to my dying day was true of the Franklin Roosevelt of 1932."
 He believed his judgment was an accurate summation of Roosevelt's 1932 campaign, saying it was "180 degrees opposite to the New Deal.
 The fact is that the New Deal was wholly improvised after Roosevelt was elected."